mbrt/gmailctl/README.md

 The configuration file is written in Jsonnet, that is a very powerful configuration language, derived from JSON.
-It adds functionality such as comments, variables, references, arithmetic and logic operations, functions, conditionals, importing other files, parametrizations and so on.
+It adds functionality such as comments, variables, references, arithmetic and logic operations, functions, conditionals, importing other files, parameterizations and so on.
 For more details on the language, please refer to [the official tutorial](https://jsonnet.org/learning/tutorial.html).